-We can repeat the same procedure on the new valuations we obtain but with one major caveat: the valuations are no nice integer multiples anymore (because we can translate to any $t \in [0,1]$ or $[0,\sqrt{3}/2]$ depending on the situation).
-However, this does not pose an unsolvable problem.
-Let W be a Coxeter group of type $\widetilde{G}2$ acting naturally on a Euclidean affine plane A. Take a special vertex s.
-Notice that, with proper rescaling, the collection of distances to the different parallel classes of walls is exactly the image set of the valuations u of the elements incident with a certain element.
-For u there are only two classes of such elements: points and lines.
-Due to Lemma 5.1, we can again identify distances to parallel classes of walls with the image sets of valuations as above, but now for $u^{V(x,t)}$ , and a certain point of the plane at distance t from t.
-The number of classes does increase however (this stems from the fact that the residue will no longer be a generalized hexagon, but a weak one).
-We can now t'-translate $u^{V(x,t)}$ in the same way as above, with t' small enough so that we do not 'cross' any walls with the corresponding displacement of the point in the plane (however 'arriving' at a wall is allowed, so one can get across that wall with the next translation).
+We can repeat the same procedure on the new valuations we obtain but with one major caveat: the valuations are no nice integer multiples anymore (because we can k-translate with k a real number in [0, 1] or $[0, \sqrt{3}/2]$ depending on the situation).
+However, we can handle this as follows.
+Let W be a Coxeter group of type $\tilde{G}2$ acting naturally on a Euclidean affine plane A. Take a special vertex s.
+Notice that, with proper rescaling, the distances from s to all the walls of a parallel class of walls is exactly the image set of the valuations u of the elements incident with a certain type of elements.
+Let s' be a point of the plane A at distance k from s, on the same wall (with type the element we have translated to) as s.
+Due to Lemma 5.1 (or by looking at the example above), we can again identify distances from s' to all the walls of a parallel class to image sets of valuations $u^{V(x,k)}$ of certain elements as above.
+(We can no longer identify with a type of elements, there will be more classes of elements, due to the residue corresponding with $u^{V(x,k)}$ being a weak generalized hexagon.)

+We can now l-translate $u^{V(x,k)}$ to an element y in the same way as above, with l small enough that we do not 'cross' any walls with the corresponding displacement of the point in the plane.
+The displacement will now happen along the line at angle $d\pi/n$ with the line through s and s', with d the distance in the residue of $u^{V(x,k)}$ from x to y.
+One cannot cross the wall because we will have moved some base points of trees to branch points.
+Note however that 'arriving' at a wall is allowed, so one can get across that wall with the next translation.

-This procedure allow us to repeat the construction, obtaining all subsequent translations of u we want.
+This procedure allows us to repeat the construction, obtaining all subsequent translations of u we want.